Yellowknife Community Foundation

 Please identify in your application how your capital project would address one or more of the above factors.

 Applications can be submitted at any time for the Yellowknife Community Fund.
-Groups or individuals seeking funding are advised to apply well in advance of a project as applications are reviewed on a quarterly basis and it may take up to three months to receive a response on a funding request.
+Groups or individuals seeking funding are advised to apply well in advance of a project as applications are reviewed twice per year on 15 March and 15 September..

 For More Information